aakash2806/Steganography_Project/README.md

    ```bash
    Update the image file name if needed:
 4. Ensure that the specified image exists in the given folder before running the program.

 ## Running the program

 1. Save the provided code into a file, for example, steganography_tool.py.
 2. Run the script from the command line:
    ```bash
    python steganography_tool.py
 3. The GUI will open with two tabs:

-**Encryption Tab**:Enter your secret message and passcode, then click "Encrypt" to embed the message into the image.
+- **Encryption Tab**: Enter your secret message and passcode, then click "Encrypt" to embed the message into the image.
 The encrypted image (encryptedpic.png) will be saved in your configured folder.

-**Decryption Tab**:Enter the passcode to retrieve the hidden message from the encrypted image.
+- **Decryption Tab**: Enter the passcode to retrieve the hidden message from the encrypted image.
 ## Folder Structure
     steganography_project/
     ├── README.md